grodansparadis/vscpl2drv-websrv/README.md

     Driver Linux: vscpl2drv-websrv.so
     Driver Windows: vscpl2drv-websrv.dll

-The tcp/ip driver act as a web/websocket(ws1/ws2) and REST server for the VSCP.
+The vscp2drv-websrv driver act as a web and a websocket(ws1/ws2) and a REST server for VSCP.
 Users or IoT/m2m devices with different privileges and rights can connect to the exported interface and send/receive VSCP events.

+The web server is based on [Civetweb](https://github.com/civetweb/civetweb) and have [Lua](http://www.lua.org/) and [Duktape](https://duktape.org/) and [Sqlite3](https://www.sqlite.org/index.html) and much more enabled.
+I addition a VSCP rest interface and both of the VSCP websocket interfaces is implemented.

-Previously this driver was part of the VSCP daemon but is now separated as a VSCL level II driver to lessen the complexity of the daemon software.
-The functionality is the same.
+Previously this driver was part of the VSCP daemon but is now separated as a VSCP level II driver to lessen the complexity of the daemon software.
+The functionality is still the same.

 ## Install the driver on Linux
 You can install the driver using the debian package with